-You should await method(request_or_iterator, context) to invoke the next handler (either the RPC method implementation, or the next interceptor in the list).
+You should call await method(request, context) to invoke the next handler (either the RPC method implementation, or the next interceptor in the list).

-- method Either the RPC method implementation, or the next interceptor in the chain. - request_or_iterator The RPC request, as a protobuf message if it is a unary request, or an iterator of protobuf messages if it is a streaming request. - context The ServicerContext pass by gRPC to the service. - method_name A string of the form "/protobuf.package.Service/Method"
+- method Either the RPC method implementation, or the next interceptor in the chain. - request The RPC request, as a protobuf message. - context The ServicerContext pass by gRPC to the service. - method_name A string of the form "/protobuf.package.Service/Method"

-Returns This should return the result of method(request_or_iterator, context), which is typically the RPC method response, as a protobuf message.
+Returns This should generally return the result of await method(request, context), which is typically the RPC method response, as a protobuf message.
 The interceptor is free to modify this in some way, however.